 I also want to get a sense of you as someone who takes responsibility, solves problems, commits to what they do, and is dependable.
 You can convey those things using your resume and cover letter — and a few well-chosen words.

-8. Something that helps me remember you
+8. Things to help me remember you

 I know I said to keep it short and not go on and on trying hard to hopefully grab someone’s attention.
 But there is still a way to do that and be memorable.
 It could be done with a great opening line on your cover letter.